 In general, prices are very reasonable considering you'll get a high level of treatment and care.
 Most dentists have consultation fees of just a few pounds to get started, or offer an initial consultation for free!

 Single and full dental implant costs in India are significantly lower than those in the UK.
-We have a separate detailed guide to dental implants, which includes some information about what you can expect to pay in different parts of the country.
-The average price in the UK for implants is around £2,000 per tooth, whereas dental implants in India cost around £170 – £500 per tooth.
+The cost of dental implants in the UK is around £2,000 per tooth, whereas dental implants in India cost around £170 – £500 per tooth.

 Here is a table which gives an idea of what some other popular dental treatments in India cost: